magic/test/README.md

 ##### types
 [@magic/types](https://github.com/magic/types)
-is a fully featured and throughly tested type library without dependencies. it is included in this library.
+is a fully featured and thoroughly tested type library without dependencies. it is included in this library.
 ```javascript
   const { is } = require('@magic/test')